chenxingqiang/jax-ml/doc/tutorial/statistical_inference/supervised_learning.rst

    is to predict a continuous target variable, it is said to be a **regression** task.

-   When doing classification in scikit-learn, ``y`` is a vector of integers or strings.
+   When doing classification in jax-learn, ``y`` is a vector of integers or strings.

-   Note: See the :ref:`Introduction to machine learning with scikit-learn Tutorial <introduction>` for a quick run-through on the basic machine learning vocabulary used within scikit-learn.
+   Note: See the :ref:`Introduction to machine learning with jax-learn Tutorial <introduction>` for a quick run-through on the basic machine learning vocabulary used within jax-learn.

 Nearest neighbor and the curse of dimensionality
 =================================================